ChaimaBSlima/holbertonschool-machine_learning/supervised_learning/nlp_metrics/README.md

 # 📊 Project Summary

 This project focuses on key evaluation metrics used in `Natural Language Processing (NLP)` to assess model performance.
-It covers metrics like `Accuracy`, `Precision`, `Recall`, `F1-Score` for classification; `BLEU` and `ROUGE` for text generation; and Perplexity for language modeling.
+It covers metrics like `Accuracy`, `Precision`, `Recall`, `F1-Score` for `classification`; `BLEU` and `ROUGE` for text generation; and Perplexity for language modeling.
 Through examples and experiments, the project highlights how choosing the right metric is crucial for evaluating different `NLP` tasks effectively.

 ---